gohugoio/hugoDocs/content/en/tools/editors.md

 ## Sublime Text

 * [Hugofy](https://github.com/akmittal/Hugofy).
 Hugofy is a plugin for Sublime Text 3 to make life easier to use Hugo static site generator.
+* [Hugo Snippets](https://packagecontrol.io/packages/Hugo%20Snippets).
+Hugo Snippets is a useful plugin for add automatic snippets to Sublime Text 3.
+The source code can be found [here](https://github.com/regisphilibert/Sublime-Hugo-Snippets).

 ## Visual Studio Code